reo7sp/ReoVimRC/README.md

 ## How to add custom settings
-For this purpose there is **~/.vimrc.user** file which you can edit as you want and changes won't be lost after this vimrc's update
+For this purpose there is **~/.vimrc.user.after** file which you can edit as you want and changes won't be lost after this vimrc's update.
+To add plugins use **~/.vimrc.user.install** file

 ## Plugins